Convergence of Thin Vibrating Rods to a Linear Beam Equation: Introduction

+where $\tilde{v}_0, \tilde{v}_1$ and $I_2, I_3$ are appropriately chosen initial values and weights, respectively.
+It is the goal of this manuscript to prove convergence of the solutions of the system \eqref{eq:1}-\eqref{eq:4} to solutions of the limit system \eqref{eq:limit1}-\eqref{eq:limit3} with appropriate convergence rates for well-prepared initial data, cf.\ Theorem~\ref{thm:Main} below.

 In an energetic setting the relations between higher dimensional models and lower dimensional ones, using the notion of $\Gamma$-convergence a fundamental contribution was given in \cite{FJM2002}.
 There the classical geometric rigidity is proven.
 Using this result it was possible to prove a lot of convergence results in different geometrical situations and scaling regimes in the static setting, see for instance \cite{FJM2006, MoraMueller2004, MoraMueller2003}.
-In the dynamical case for plates the convergence properties can be found in \cite{AbelsMoraMuellerConvergence}.
+In the dynamical case for plates a convergence result can be found in \cite{AbelsMoraMuellerConvergence} and in \cite{FK2020} in the case of viscelasticity.
 The large times existence and a first order asymptotic for plates was shown in \cite{AbelsMoraMueller}.